About the Bristol Primary Teaching School Alliance

 Whitehall Primary is a nationally designated teaching school.
 Teaching schools have been recognised as having excellent teaching and leadership and have a broad remit in supporting other schools to improve and to provide high quality training for teachers and school staff.

 The Bristol Primary Teaching School Alliance is made up from the primary schools in Bristol who have been designated as national teaching schools.
 These are Whitehall Primary School, Bridge Farm Primary School and Ashley Down Schools Federation.
-We are joined by strategic partners, Fair Furlong Primary School, the Endeavour Trust and the Woodway Federation (special schools) who all support our work.
+We are joined by strategic partner, Fair Furlong Primary School and many other schools and organisations who all support our work.

 The Alliance works alongside Bristol Local Authority and the Primary Heads’ Association of Bristol (PHAB) to ensure we are able to respond to local and national priorities quickly and effectively.
 We also work together with the Bristol Early Years Teaching School Consortium and the secondary teaching schools in the city to develop a robust and joined up approach to school support.